How to Remove a Virus from a Hard Drive

 Taking preventive measures to ensure that your hard drive does not become infected is key.
 Here are our top tips for preventing viruses from infiltrating your hard drive:

-• Do not open random email attachments, even from known contacts and especially from unknown senders
+• Don’t open random email attachments, even from known contacts and especially from unknown senders

-• Do not click on pop-ups or ads on suspicious websites
+• Don’t click on pop-ups or ads wjile visiting suspicious websites

-• Do not connect unknown hard drives to your computer
+• Don’t connect unknown hard drives to your computer

-• Only go on websites with reliable domains, such as .com, .org, .edu, etc.
+• Only go to websites with reliable domains, such as .com, .org, .edu, etc.

 By keeping the above safety precautions in mind, you can reduce the likelihood of your hard drive and computer being infected with a virus and compromising your files and data.